-Ask someone why they aren’t volunteering abroad or traveling the world right now and more often than not the answer will be: money!
-But that doesn’t have to be the case, you can volunteer abroad for cheap.
+Ask someone why they aren’t volunteering abroad or travelling the world right now and more often than not the answer will be: money!
+But that doesn’t have to be the case - you can volunteer abroad for really cheap!
 It’s actually the cheapest way to travel the world and is perfect for those looking for affordable world travel options.
 With a little know-how and planning, you’ll soon be exploring in a new country and experiencing authentic culture and cuisine, as you give back on a community-driven project.

 Step One: Figure Out Your Budget

 This is your point A to B equation.
 You can’t get to where you want to be without some sort of plan, and when it comes to volunteering abroad, your budget is your starting point.
 What may seem inexpensive to one person, may seem expensive to another, so it’s important to keep your own personal financial situation in mind.
 To provide you with an idea of what you can afford and how long you will have to save for, ask yourself:

 - Do I have any savings?